 In our last post, we explored the value of visualizations in bringing workforce data to life and simplifying understanding.
 So what comes next once we have robust people data, deeper understanding, and great visualizations?
-It’s time to start using HR Analytics to share insight and drive decision making with executives and LOBs.
+It’s time to start using people analytics to share insight and drive decision making with executives and LOBs.

 What’s the best way to do this?
 It’s through storytelling.
 That’s right… good old-fashioned storytelling.

 Remember storytime as a kid?
 Remember being so enthralled, so engaged, you hung on every word?
 Now think about today… have you ever had a reaction anywhere remotely like the one in the above picture?
 Ever had an audience that enthralled or engaged in your HR slides?
 Sure, maybe we can’t (and don’t need to) aspire to kindergarten levels of rapt interest and unbridled enthusiasm, but if you think you could be doing better in telling your HR story, read on!

 Studies show that we are wired to remember stories much more than data, facts, and figures.
 When data, visuals and context are combined in story, the brain is engaged both emotionally and intellectually.
 Through stories, people grasp things more quickly and retain them longer.
 Because of their emotional element, stories, more than fact and information alone, have the ability to persuade and inspire action.